 Each semester, the Graduate School works with our academic colleges to find inspiring speakers for our Graduate Hooding Ceremony.
-For Fall 2020, we have two students who will be speaking at Commencement 2020 ceremonies.

 Graduate Student Speaker—Fall 2020